Study Abroad: Are You Financially Ready?

 Here is a checklist of the most popular financial aid options you can tap on to:

-1. Personal funding: When you start planning, you need to first determine the approximate college expenses like tuition, hostel and room expenses, transportation, insurance, and other miscellaneous expenses.
+When you start planning, you need to first determine the approximate college expenses like tuition, hostel and room expenses, transportation, insurance, and other miscellaneous expenses.
 Next, check how much fund you can arrange on your own.
 Generally, as a thumb rule, your family will be your main sponsor.
 Sometimes, friends too pitch in and collect money from various sources to help you chase your dreams.
 This is the most preferred way of funding as it does not require any type of loan formalities and therefore leaves you with no liabilities.

-2. Scholarships: This is one of the most popular ways to catch up with your expenses and allows you to reduce your liabilities back at home.
+This is one of the most popular ways to catch up with your expenses and allows you to reduce your liabilities back at home.
 Scholarships can share your financial burden and help you meet your expenses either in totality or partially.
 They are awarded on the basis of merit, financial need, or any other requirement.
 Research on various scholarships available and prepare your case meticulously.
 This can maximise your chances of getting one.
 Talk to international students and alumnus of your targeted universities to get an insight into scholarship options along with gaining an overview of the average total expense.

-3. Fellowships: Fellowships are a specific type of grant awarded to students pursuing specific academic interests at both postgraduate and undergraduate levels.
+Fellowships are a specific type of grant awarded to students pursuing specific academic interests at both postgraduate and undergraduate levels.
 There are both school-specific and independent program fellowships open to meritorious students or on-required basis.
 Winning a fellowship is very competitive and at the same time prestigious.
 Applying for one is quite extensive and exhaustive, and requires a lot of time as it includes lengthy interviews and comprehensive presentations.

-4. Bank Loans: This form of funding is more common among students with limited financial resources.
+This form of funding is more common among students with limited financial resources.
 You can take out an educational loan from banks to cover the costs of your higher education.
 Unlike sponsorship and fellowship, you are required to repay the loan.
 Often, there is a gap between the funds awarded and actual requirements to meet college expenses, which varies from bank to bank.
 Check with different banks the rate of interest they are offering, terms of repayment, durations of installments, etc. before you enter a deal with them.
 The most important point to broach with banks will be the amount of loan they will be disbursing and whether it will be sufficient to help you pay your fees and meet other expenses.

-5. Earn and learn: Students can supplement their funds by working part time in the foreign country while pursuing their academic curriculum.
+Students can supplement their funds by working part time in the foreign country while pursuing their academic curriculum.
 At the postgraduate level, some universities offer assistant ships to qualified graduate students that provide partial tuition waiver or stipend.
 Jobs include working in academic areas assisting professors with their classes and research, or administrative work at campus offices.
 Undergraduates and postgraduates can also take up part-time opportunities like waiter, librarian, grader, tutor etc based on the work stipulations of the foreign country.
 You can check with the college or university regarding the opportunities.
 It is important to note that many a time these options become available once the student is on campus.

 7. Company Sponsorship: If you are employed, you can check if your company has the option to sponsor your education.
 There are various MNCs and other major companies which fully or partly sponsor the education of their employees.
 The only requisite for this type of financial aid is that the company asks you to sign a contract stating that you have to resume your employment with them.
 This not only helps you meet your college expenses but also ensures your employment post the completion of the course.
-With additional educational qualification, you can climb up the ladder in the organisation.
+With additional educational qualification, you can climb up the ladder in the organization.

 Financial planning is one of the most inevitable facets of the entire application process.
 Navigating through your options can be frustrating and exhausting at times.
 Nonetheless, the fact remains that this particular aspect is what you cannot evade.
 So weigh your options very carefully and make decisions which will prove a stepping stone in the successful culmination of your course abroad.